prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 "Do you feel anything strange?" he asked her.

-"No.
+- No.

-Just a little sleepy."
+Just a little sleepy.

 "I do," he said.